-- 26.4.1 No school shall schedule more than 14 varsity matches. - 26.4.1.1 Division schools shall not exceed five invitationals.
+- 26.4.1.1 Division schools shall not exceed five invitationals.
 An invitational shall count as one match. - 26.4.1.2 No player may participate in more than 14 matches per season, excluding qualifying and post-season tournaments. - 26.4.1.3 Division III No school shall schedule more than ten junior varsity matches per team.